sebapersson/PEtab.jl/docs/src/tutorials/sciml/strategies.md

 nothing # hide
 ```

+Here, `allocate_cl_epochs(6000, 5, 1 / 3)` sets the training epochs for each curriculum
+stage, with one third (`1/3`) of the epochs distributed across the first four stages and the
+remaining epochs assigned to the final stage.

-Plotting the fit shows that while more performant than pure Adam, training can still be
+Plotting the fit shows that, although curriculum learning performs better than plain Adam,
-improved:
+the training can still be improved:

 ```@example 1
 plot(x, prob_train)